karlrees/docker_bedrockserver/README.md

 ## Accessing the server console

-To access the server console, you'll need to find your container name, which if you're using the single-server instructions above would be "minecraft."
-If you're using docker-compose, the container name is in the docker-compose.yml file (e.g. minecraft1, minecraft2, etc.).
+To access the server console, if you're using the single-server instructions above:

 ```
 docker attach minecraft
 ```

+If you changed the container name in the run command, change "minecraft" to the container name you used.
+If you're using docker-compose instructions, replace "minecraft" with the container name you specified in the "docker-compose.yml" file (e.g. minecraft1, minecraft2, etc.).

 You can then issue server commands, like "stop", "permission list", etc.